zayabarrini/cinema/Analysis/UK.md

 Dumbledore, as Harry's psychoanalyst, does not provide answers or closure.
 Instead, he guides Harry through the **symbolic, imaginary, and real registers**, allowing him to confront his **desire, lack, and mortality**.
 In the end, Harry becomes not the "Chosen One," but the **subject of his own desire**, freed from the fantasy of Voldemort and the need for the Other's recognition.

-You:

-What is Harry's psychoanalytical trajectory?
+# What is Harry's psychoanalytical trajectory?

-ChatGPT:

 Harry Potter’s **psychoanalytical trajectory**, especially through a **Lacanian lens**, reveals the **formation of his subjectivity** through **desire, lack, and the traversal of fantasy**.
 Across the seven books, Harry moves from a subject trapped in the **Imaginary Order** to one who confronts the **Real** and ultimately **chooses his own desire**.